 Figure 5.1.19 shows the percentage of LGBTQ+ older adults compared to non-LGBTQ+ older adults who express high levels of concern regarding their financial health in retirement.
-143 or volunteer opportunities would not be available if others were aware of their sexual orientation.
-145
+144

 Further compounding to this issue is employment discrimination.
 In 2013, more than two in three (68%) LGBTQ+ older adults reported experiencing employment discrimination.
-144According to a 2014 study, 27% of lesbian, gay, and bisexual older adults and 33% of transgender older adults fear that job
+145According to a 2014 study, 27% of lesbian, gay, and bisexual older adults and 33% of transgender older adults fear that job

-In addition to employment discrimination, many LGBTQ+ older adults face discrimination in housing. ^{146,147} One in four (25%) transgender older adults reported having experienced housing discrimination, 148 and almost half (48%) of older adult same-sex couples report having experienced profound discrimination when inquiring about housing in senior living facilities.
-149
+In addition to employment discrimination, many LGBTQ+ older adults face discrimination in housing. ^{147,148} One in four (25%) transgender older adults reported having experienced housing discrimination, 149 and almost half (48%) of older adult same-sex couples report having experienced profound discrimination when inquiring about housing in senior living facilities.
+150